jbenner-radham/node-readme-md/README.md

 export interface Section {
     /**
      * The position of the section in the readme.
 If not specified the section
      * will be appended onto the end of the readme.
+If a number is specified it
+     * can be either positive or negative.
      */
     position?: number | PositionDirective;